scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 #### Sensitive Voting Certificate {#sens-vote}

 Sensitive voting certificates specify which keys are allowed to cast votes in a sensitive update.
 In X.509 terms, sensitive voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a sensitive voting certificate are the same entity, and the key within the certificate was used to sign the certificate.
 However, a sensitive voting certificate cannot be used to verify other certificates.

-The constraints described in [General Certificate Requirements](#general-cert-req) also apply to sensitive voting certificates.
-There is one exception: A sensitive voting certificate is not required to include the `ISD-AS number` attribute in their distinguished name (for more information on this attribute, see [`ISD-AS number` Attribute](#isd-as-nr)).

 The recommended **maximum validity period** of a sensitive voting certificate is: 5 years.